 For adult immunizations, at least 42 jurisdictions use implicit consent to include vaccinations in the IIS, generally with the choice to opt out.
 Eleven jurisdictions require reporting of adult immunizations to the IIS with no possibility to opt out (Alabama, American Samoa, California, Delaware, Massachusetts, Mississippi, North Carolina, Puerto Rico, South Carolina, South Dakota and Vermont).

 The consent option chosen by an IIS jurisdiction can affect completeness of the data or population-level view.
 For example, when examining immunization data captured in IISs, age group differences are apparent.
-IISs included data on 98% of immunizations for children under 6, 86% of immunizations for adolescents from 11-17, and 89% for those 19 and older in 2021, according to the Immunization Registry Association.
+IISs included data on 98% of immunizations for children under 6 years of age, 86% of immunizations for adolescents ages 11-17 and 89% for those 19 and older in 2021, according to the Immunization Registry Association.
 A landscape analysis by the association in May 2021 found that higher levels of participation are seen in jurisdictions with implicit consent.

 Vaccine Provider Reporting